 There were no clinical trials that tested IRC-274 in humans.
 Researchers investigated it only in pre-clinical studies in human cells grown in the laboratory and on rat and mouse models of Cushing’s disease.

 At the 96th Annual Meeting of the Endocrine Society (ENDO 2014), Ipsen presented data demonstrating that IRC-274 successfully blocks the ACTH-activated signaling pathways that would lead to cortisol production in human cell lines.
 This confirmed the mechanism of action of IRC-274.

-At the same conference, Ipsen presented the results of an experiment where it was given to rats implanted with a pump that constantly released ACTH.
+At the same conference, the company presented the results of an experiment where researchers gave IRC-274 to rats that they implanted with a pump that constantly released ACTH.
 The increased ACTH caused an increase in cortisol.
-However, introducing IRC-274 to the rats effectively blocked ACTH from triggering cortisol production.
-This was the first demonstration that it can successfully lower cortisol levels in a living organism.
+Introducing IRC-274 to the rats effectively blocked ACTH from triggering cortisol production.
+This was the first demonstration that IRC-274 could successfully lower cortisol levels in a living organism.

 Researchers from Ipsen presented the results of an additional study in mice at the ENDO 2016 conference.
-An ACTH-producing tumor was implanted in mice to mimic Cushing’s disease.
-This caused an increase in circulating cortisol levels, similar to what is seen in patients with Cushing’s disease.
-Treatment with IRC-274 resulted in a significant decrease of cortisol in the blood, demonstrating that IRC-274 is capable of blocking ACTH in vivo (in the body).
+For the study, they implanted an ACTH-producing tumor in mice to mimic Cushing’s disease.
+This caused an increase in circulating cortisol levels, similar to what happens in patients with Cushing’s disease.
+Treatment with IRC-274 resulted in a significant decrease of cortisol in the blood, demonstrating that IRC-274 was capable of blocking ACTH in vivo (in the body).